ICCV'23 Workshop on Robot Learning and SLAM

 The workshop has an associated new benchmark dataset (Subt-MRS datasets and TartanAir V2 datasets) that we will publish three months before the workshop.

-Organizers & Committee
+Workshop Organizers & Committee

 Chen Wang